Mandulo/Mandulo/README.md

 ###### Note: We used Dynomo DB provided by AWS

 ### Authentication
-* Pictures for students will be updated through app.js to AWS S3 bucket, named 'visitor-student-image-storage'.
-Once this bucket get a new transaction, student_authorization is triggered and the authetication starts.
-Each faces would be detected and compared with the given the faces from another S3 butcket, named 'student-image-storage'.
-If Confidence parameter for a student is higher than the threshold = 80, then the students are approved for that day's attendance.
-This information would be updated to the database, DynamoDB changing the 'attendance' parameter's value of with the matching rekognitionId(primary Id) the most would be modified to 'Yes' from 'No'.
+* Pictures will be uploaded through node js, named 'app.js', to AWS S3 bucket, named 'visitor-student-image-storage'.
+Once this bucket detects a new change, student_authorization, is triggered and the authetication starts.
+The metadata of each face would be detected and compared with the metadata of the pictures from another S3 butcket, named 'student-image-storage'.
+If the confidence parameter for a student is higher than the threshold value, then those students are approved for that day's attendance.
+This information would be updated to the daily attendance record table, named 'student-record', from DynamoDB changing the 'attendance' value with the matching rekognitionId(primary Id) the most would be modified to 'Yes' from 'No'.
 Otherwise, it does not change.